 Shore power innovation

-Seattle installs shore power capabilities at two cruise berths.
-Plugging in a large ship to electrical power at the cruise terminal eliminates the need to run the ship’s engines for up to 10 hours in order to keep onboard systems running.
+Seattle installs shore power capabilities at the Terminal 30 cruise terminal Plugging in a large ship to electrical power at the cruise terminal eliminates the need to run the ship’s engines for up to 10 hours in order to keep onboard systems running.
 This reduces emissions and helps keep our environment clean.

 Preventing wastewater discharge